Best Of20 min read

 Frase

-Frase has a distinct philosophy: understand what the top-ranking content looks like before you write a single word.
-It's built around the idea that good SEO content starts with deep research, not a blank text box and a prayer.
-For a small business owner who's tired of publishing blog posts that disappear into the void, that research-first approach can feel like a revelation.
+Frase operates on a different principle: understand what top-ranking content looks like before you write anything.
+It's built on the belief that smart SEO writing starts with deep research, not a blank page and hope.
+For small business owners tired of publishing blog posts that disappear, that research-first method can feel like a breakthrough.

-The core workflow goes like this: you enter a target keyword, and Frase immediately pulls in the top 20 search results, analyzes their structure and key topics, and builds you a comprehensive content brief.
-You can see what questions people are asking, what sections competitors include, what topics they cover at depth.
-Then you write — either with AI assistance or manually — with all that competitive intelligence visible on the same screen.
+Here's the workflow: enter a target keyword, and Frase pulls in the top 20 search results, analyzes their structure and key topics, and builds you a thorough content brief.
+You see what questions people are asking, what sections competitors include, what topics get deep coverage.
+Then you write — with AI help or manually — with all that competitive intel visible on the same screen.

-The AI writing component is solid without being spectacular.
+The AI writing itself is solid without being spectacular.
 Frase's real value is the research and brief layer.
-Think of it less as a writing tool and more as a writing-strategy tool that also writes.
-That distinction matters when you're choosing where to spend your money.
+Think of it less as a writing tool and more as a strategy tool that also writes.
+That matters when you're budgeting for this.

 Key Features: